PRE-ORDER HERE: http://theparashoot.com

 Colin Glaum is a consumer products expert, having been director of OgilvyAction and other leading firms (Rapp Collings, Young & Rubicam).
 He ensures that the ParaShoot will meet and exceed expectations.

 Tim Goldburt is a technology veteran.
 He is a pioneer/inventor with over thirty years experience in display technologies and over fifty patents.
 His background includes Thomas J. Watson IBM R&D Center, Philips Electronics, and R&D ventures commercializing novel developments.

 We have now lined up all the necessary manufacturing partners and suppliers in order to fulfill the demand for ParaShoot.
 All mold work is complete for both the ParaShoot and its set of mounts/clips.
 In this phase of the project, we were able to show the manufacturers and suppliers that there is demand for the product and therefore we were able to get the costs that still keep the price at its lowest.

 Upon completion of this campaign, we will proceed to manufacturing the ParaShoot 2.1.
 Our partners are overseas where we will be located on hand to oversee all the manufacturing steps.
 We have already completed the prototype stage, and therefore will be able to shorten the manufacturing cycle and deliver the units in the shortest possible time according to the schedule.

 There are additional minor tasks such as packaging design, logistics, quality control sub-contracting, and detailed user manual creation which will be run in parallel with the first manufacturing batch.

-We will share photos and videos (shot by our prototype ParaShoots of course) of the process.
+We plan to share photos and videos of the production process.
 We’re excited to take this step together with you.

 Safe Use and Legality